Azure/onboarding-guidance/SQLDB/create-sample-azure-sqldb.md

 * Enter a name for your database *MyTestDatabase*
 * Select your subscription
 * Create a new Resource Group called *FastTrackDemo*
-* Leave the Select Source Database as Blank
+* Select **AdventureWorksLT** from the Select Source Database drop down menu
 * Click on **Server** and then **Create New Server**
 * In the new server blade, give the server a unique name - this will be the connection URL
-* Enter a username an dpassword for the admin user
+* Enter a username and password for the admin user
 * Select a Location for the server *North Europe in this Example*
 * Click **Select** at the bottom of the new server blade to accept those values
 * Leave the Elastic Pool, Pricing Tier and Collation as default